Society-for-Internet-Blaseball-Research/blaseball-api-spec/standings.md

 # Standings

-Returns inforation for a given standings ID from the season object.
+Returns information for a given standings ID from the season object.

 ## Endpoint